Myanmar Institute of Theology: History

 In 1976, the name was again changed to Burma Institute of Theology (1976-1989).
-In 1977, on Dr. Chit Maung’s retirement, Thramu Esther Lwin was made acting-president and then president from June 1978 to the end of 1983.
-In January 1984, Rev. Victor San Lone, who had been serving as general secretary of the Burma Baptist Convention, became president and served in that capacity until his sudden death in 1987.
+In 1977, on Maung’s retirement, Thramu Esther Lwin was made acting-president and then president from June 1978 to the end of 1983.
+In January 1984, Victor San Lone, who had been serving as general secretary of the Burma Baptist Convention, became president and served in that capacity until his sudden death in 1987.
 Thramu Eh Wah, the vice-president, was made acting-president until March 1988, when she was officially appointed President.
 The seminary’s name was changed to Myanmar Institute of Theology in 1989, when the country changed its name to Myanmar.
-Dr. Eh Wah retired in 1998.
-The then vice-principal Dr. Anna May Say Pa was elected the principal.
-Rev. Dr. Simon Pau Khan En succeeded in 2006, and when he retired in 2010, Rev. Dr. Samuel Ngun Ling became President of MIT effective from 2010-2011 academic year.
+Eh Wah retired in 1998.
+The then vice-principal Anna May Say Pa was elected the principal.
+Simon Pau Khan En succeeded in 2006, and when he retired in 2010, Samuel Ngun Ling became President of MIT (April 2010 - March 2023).
+Naw Eh Tar Gay serves as the 10th President of MIT.

-Until 1962, only the Th.B. program was offered.
+Until 1962, only the ThB program was offered.
 That year the Bachelor of Religious Education program was introduced and in 1976, the BD program was initiated.
-In 1996, no new BTh applicants were accepted for the Th.B. program as the Board of Trustees had decided that the seminary would offer only graduate programs.
-In 1997, MIT started the M.Div., and MTS degree programs and replaced the BD program.
-March 1999 saw the last batch of B.Th. graduates and the first batch of MTS graduates.
+In 1996, no new BTh applicants were accepted for the ThB program as the Board of Trustees had decided that the seminary would offer only graduate programs.
+In 1997, MIT started the MDiv, and MTS degree programs and replaced the BD program.
+March 1999 saw the last batch of BTh graduates and the first batch of MTS graduates.
 March 2000 marked the graduation of the first batch of the Master of Divinity class.
 Year 2000 is a milestone for launching new programs such as Summer School, Summer Seminar and Bachelor of Arts in Religious Studies (BARS).

-In 2004, MIT launched the Doctor of Ministry (D.Min.) program in partnership with the Union Theological Seminary, Manila, the Philippines.
-The program ended in 2008 when MIT started a new partnership for Doctor of Ministry program with the Central Baptist Theological Seminary, Kansas, USA, to take effect from 2010-2011 academic year.
+In 2004, MIT launched the Doctor of Ministry (DMin) program in partnership with the Union Theological Seminary, Manila, the Philippines.
+The program ended in 2008 when MIT started a new partnership for Doctor of Ministry program with the Central Baptist Theological Seminary, Kansas, to take effect from 2010-2011 academic year.

-Master of Ministry (M.Min.) degree program was inaugurated in 2006.
+Master of Ministry (MMin) degree program was inaugurated in 2006.

 The year 2010 saw the opening of a new program called Master of Theological Librarianship (MTL) and the termination of the old program called Master of Theological Studies (MTS).

 In 2014, MIT launched the PhD degree program in the commemoration of the 200th anniversary of the arrival of the American Baptist missionaries, Adoniram and Ann Judson in the soil of Myanmar.